Cost of Living in Detroit, MI [2025]

 Exterior of Comerica Park home to the Detroit Tigers.
 The ballpark has a capacity of over 41,000 and replaced Tiger Stadium in the year 2000.

-Detroit Fitness and Entertainment
+Detroit, MI Fitness and Entertainment

 Knowing how brutal winters are in Detroit, you’ll want to consider fitness club membership costs to keep fit throughout the year.
-The monthly fee for a fitness club membership for one adult is $45.95.
+The monthly fee for a fitness club membership for one adult is $43.

-Otherwise, when weather permits, you can enjoy the beautiful landscape of Detroit outdoors.
+Otherwise, when the weather permits, you can enjoy the beautiful landscape of Detroit outdoors.
 Enjoy hiking trails across the city like the Dequindre Cut Greenway or the Detroit Riverfront, both located downtown.
-Otherwise, take to other walking and hiking paths with a more scenic view like Lake St. Clair Metropark Loop, the Belle Isle Lighthouse Trail, or the Macomb Orchard Trail.
+Otherwise, take to other walking and hiking paths with a more scenic view, like Lake St. Clair Metropark Loop, the Belle Isle Lighthouse Trail, or the Macomb Orchard Trail.

 There is plenty of entertainment throughout the city, though if you enjoy the local cinema, it will cost you $12 without snacks or drinks.
 You can also save a few bucks by checking out some of Detroit’s best parks and nature attractions, including Belle Isle Park, Anna Scripps Whitcomb Conservatory, or William G. Milliken State Park and Harbor.